aws/aws-sdk-js-v3/clients/client-wafv2/README.md

 "v2", to distinguish from the prior version.
 We recommend migrating your resources to this version, because it has a number of significant improvements.</p>
 <p>If you used WAF prior to this release, you can't use this WAFV2 API to access any
 WAF resources that you created before.
-You can access your old rules, web ACLs, and other WAF resources only through the WAF Classic APIs.
-The WAF Classic APIs have retained the prior names, endpoints, and namespaces. </p>
+WAF Classic support will end on September 30, 2025. </p>
-<p>For information, including how to migrate your WAF resources to this version,
+<p>For information about WAF, including how to migrate your WAF Classic resources to this version,
 see the <a href="https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html">WAF Developer Guide</a>. </p>
 </note>
 <p>WAF is a web application firewall that lets you monitor the HTTP and HTTPS